NessJade96/List-It/README.md

 - Create wireframe concept of mobile, tablet, and desktop.
   -media queries: Mobile 320px - 480px, Tablet 481px - 1024px, PC 1025+px
 - Create user login/signup page or model
-  - link this to user signup (mutations/querires)
+  - link this to user signup (mutations/queries)
 - Setup React, src code etc. Client and Server
+  - Create Users and grocery item lists in database.
 - Set up configs for PWA's (using Babel and Webpack) (Will do after MVP)

 Colorpallet from Coolors: